gn-docker/gnparser/README.md

 # gnparser

-Docker container for the [Global Names Parser's] web service
+Docker container for the [Global Names Parser's][gnparser] web service

 Prebuilt container image can be found on [dockerhub]